 Django Unchained is one of Quentin Tarantino's best movies, filled with impeccable performances, intense dialogue, and bloody shootouts.
 It's everything we expect to love in a Tarantino movie!

-The revisionist Western begins in 1858, where a bounty hunter (Christoph Waltz) offers a slave (Jamie Foxx) his freedom in exchange for his help.
+The revisionist Western begins in 1858, where a bounty hunter (played by Christoph Waltz) offers a slave (played by Jamie Foxx) his freedom in exchange for his help.

 From there, Django Unchained turns into a revenge thriller with appearances by Leonardo DiCaprio, Kerry Washington, and, of course, Samuel L. Jackson.

 In his pursuit to avenge his past, Django takes back his liberation with ruthless savagery.
 Along the way, Django Unchained delivers some hard hits with the usual Tarantino controversies.

 Most of Stanley Kubrick's films are epic.
 His first major one was Spartacus, based on the 1951 novel by Howard Fast (which would later inspire Ridley Scott's Gladiator).

 Set in Roman times, Spartacus loosely tells the true story of a Thracian gladiator who escaped slavery in the Third Servile War.